 Same But Different was created with support from Middlebury Performing Arts Series, The Flynn Center for the Performing Arts and the National Performance Network.

-Dear Friends and Supporters Christal Brown and Lida Winfield are excited to announce the Same But Different Podcast!
 With the support of The Yard and their fabulous interns Garrett Parker and Jace Arouet.
-We were able to record 15 episodes that illuminate stories of their past, present, and future.
+Christal and Lida were able to record 15 episodes that illuminate stories of their past, present, and future.
 LISTEN HERE >

-Below are the two classes we have been offering connected to Same but Different.
-We are also happy to custom design workshops based on what you think is best for your community.
+Below are two workshops Lida and Christal have been offering connected to Same but Different.
+Custom designed workshops are also available based on what you think is best for your community.

 What’s your story?

 Explore how your personal history can be used as inspiration to make your own original choreography.
 In this workshop Christal Brown and Lida Winfield will explore the techniques of visual storytelling, embodied truth and personal narrative.
-All bodies and abilities welcome.
+All bodies, backgrounds and abilities welcome.

 A Body of Knowledge for Educators:

-In this workshop Lida Winfield and Christal Brown will guide participants through an experiential investigation of identity through movement, writing and reflection.
+In this workshop Christal Brown and Lida Winfield will guide participants through an experiential investigation of identity through movement, writing and reflection.
 The goals of this hands-on workshop will include assessing bias and intercultural histories as well as practical tools for kinesthetic classroom engagement.

 SAME BUT DIFFERENT PROCESS PASS

 While many patrons of the arts admire and enjoy engaging with performance on a visceral level, the connection between the art and the audience is secondary to the process of creation.
-The journey from inception to creation of a dance work requires space, 100’s of hours of rehearsal, bodies willing to submit to the whim of imagination, saturation in conceptual liminality, trust, reverence, sweat, and release.
-As the landscape of art and art-making evolves to meet the needs of digital audiences, we wanted to create an opportunity for patrons to engage in the process.
-This desire prompted us to create the Process Pass.
+The journey from inception to creation of a dance work requires space, 100s of hours of rehearsal, bodies willing to submit to the whim of imagination, saturation in conceptual liminality, trust, reverence, sweat, and release.
+As the landscape of art and art-making evolves, Christal and Lida wanted to create an opportunity for patrons to engage in the process.
+This desire prompted them to create the Process Pass.

 The Process Pass allowed patrons to support the creation of Same But Different.
-While theaters remain closed, Christal and I continued to create and document our conversations, rehearsals, creative epiphanies, and failures.
-Patrons who purchased a Process Pass gained a front row seat to the creative process in all its manifestations from solo improvisations, to musical composition sessions, artist interviews and more.
+In 2020, while theaters remained closed, Christal and Lida continued to create and document their conversations, rehearsals, creative epiphanies, and failures.
+Patrons who purchased a Process Pass gained a front row seat to the creative process in all its manifestations from solo improvisations, to musical composition sessions, artists interviews and more.
 While obtaining this backstage pass to the process, patrons were able to ensure the creation of this work by contributing to the costs of creation.
 The funds generated from the Process Pass paid for rehearsal fees, space rentals, video editing, lighting equipment, streaming services, and digital storage.